tableau/extensions-api/docs/Interaction_Guidelines/ux_components_modes.md

 This mode is available to both dashboard authors and viewers.

 * **Authors** have access to configuration mode and viewing mode in both Tableau Desktop and Online.
-* **Viewers** only have access to viewing mode on Tableau Online.
-Viewers can't access configuration and about dialogs, but can use an extension as it appears in a dashboard on Tableau Online.
+* **Viewers** only have access to viewing mode on {{site.tol}}.
+Viewers can't access configuration and about dialogs, but can use an extension as it appears in a dashboard on {{site.tol}}.

 #### Extension Container
-Viewers can only interact with dashboard extensions in Tableau Online.
+Viewers can only interact with dashboard extensions in {{site.tol}}.
 When viewing, there are no settings around containers or zones that viewers can access.
 The extension container appears just as other containers in the dashboard.

-However, if viewers have permission to edit the workbook on Tableau Online or download the workbook to their local machine, they can access all of the same settings described above in **[Configuration Mode](#configuration-mode)**.
+However, if viewers have permission to edit the workbook on {{site.tol}} or download the workbook to their local machine, they can access all of the same settings described above in **[Configuration Mode](#configuration-mode)**.

 &nbsp;